Freeman-from482/Freeman-from482/README.md

 ## About me:

-- 🔭 I'm currently working for myself now.
+- 🔭 I'm an Junior Python Developer with experience in transitioning between different roles and industries.
 - 🌱 I'm currently learning Python and its features.
 - 👯 I'm looking for interesting prospective projects.
 - 🤔 I'm looking for a data analytics mentor.
 - 💬 Ask me about active sales and business intelligence.
-- ⚡ Curiosity: Backend, data analysis, artificial intelligence, computer vision.
+- ⚡ Curiosity: Backend, data analysis, artificial intelligence, computer vision, and automation of routine processes.
 -->